jbarroso/clean-code/README.md

 ## Hungarian Notation
 ## Member Preﬁxes
 ## Interfaces and Implementations
-Leave interfaces unadorened:
+Leave interfaces unadorned:

 *ShapeFactory* and *ShapeFactoryImp* are better than *IShapeFactory* and *ShapeFactory*
 ## Avoid Mental Mapping
 *r* is the lower-cased version of the url with the host and scheme removed...
 WTF!

 **Clarity is king**: professionals use their powers for good and write code that others can understand.
 ## Class Names
-A class name shoud not be a verb.
+A class name should not be a verb.
 Avoid words like Manager, Processor, Data, or Info.
 Good names could be: Customer, WikiPage, Account, AddressParser.
 ## Method Names
 Methods should have verb or verb phrase names like postPayment, deletePage, save...